 Waving the magazine faster, she said, “Sure is hot today.”

-“Yes, Ma’am, it is,” Osgood agreed, taking out his handkerchief to wipe the sweat from his forehead.
+“Yes, Ma’am, it is,” Osgood agreed, taking out his handkerchief to use on his forehead.

 “Osgood, sorry to miss the rally, Son,” he boomed.
 “The office kept me away.
 I head back to Congress tomorrow.”